Menstruation in Emergencies

 Menstrual Disposal, Waste Management and Laundering in Emergencies:

 This project was a collaboration with the IRC and the global humanitarian response community, with support from USAID’s Office for Foreign Disaster Assistance (OFDA).
 The project identified new approaches for addressing menstrual disposal, waste management, and laundering challenges in a range of displacement contexts.
 This led to the development of a guidance compendium, which addresses gaps identified in the MHM in Emergencies Toolkit.
-The compendium includes practical guidance in addition to a series of case studies highlighting innovations currently being piloted in emergencies globally.
+The compendium includes practical guidance in addition to a series of case studies highlighting innovations which were piloted in emergencies globally.

 RESOURCES: